Hamid313-coder/enherited_widget_example/README.md

 This repository is created to learn how to implement state management in Flutter with Inherited widget.

 ## 😜Don't know inherited widget?
-Inherited widget is a verry basic widget for managing your state and passing data to its descended children.
-It works with statful widget. for more info see [this](https://api.flutter.dev/flutter/widgets/InheritedWidget-class.html)!
+<p>Inherited widget is a verry basic widget for managing your state and passing data to its descended children.
+It works with statful widget.</p>
+<p>for more info see [this](https://api.flutter.dev/flutter/widgets/InheritedWidget-class.html)!</p>